vdukhovni/dnssec-chain-extension/draft-dukhovni-tls-dnssec-chain.md

 The returned RRsets MUST contain either the requested TLSA RRset, or else the associated denial of existence proof.
-In either case, the chain of RRs MUST be accompanied with the full set of DNS records needed to authenticate the TLSA record set or its denial of existence up the DNS hierarchy to either the Root Zone or another trust anchor mutually configured by the TLS server and client.
+In either case, the chain of RRs MUST be accompanied by the full set of DNS records needed to authenticate the TLSA record set or its denial of existence up the DNS hierarchy to either the Root Zone or another trust anchor mutually configured by the TLS server and client.